Nonprofit Board Academy

 - Enhance the organization’s public standing: The board should clearly articulate the organization’s mission, accomplishments, and goals to the public and garner support from the community through advocacy.

 - Every board member is also a financial leader of the organization.
 This session will equip you with the knowledge to fulfil this role.
 We’ll discuss how to read and analyze nonprofit financial statements to assess the financial health of the organization, how much it truly costs to deliver impact and how to approach the delicate balance between mission and money.

-- We will also hold a Q&A with local executive directors: What are their greatest needs from you as a board member?
+- A Q&A with local executive directors: What are their greatest needs from you as a board member?
 (We will not include executive directors from any of the participants’ organizations.)

 - Sridevi Yadlapati Buddi serving IndUS of Fox Valley, Rotary District 6220, ZikSA

 - James Frederick Green serving Fox Valley Literacy

 - Rachel Hansen serving Oshkosh Area Community Pantry